When will the new Buffalo Bills stadium be ready?

 The Bills would fall out of the spotlight into near irrelevance in the league as their stadium changed names from Rich Stadium to Ralph Wilson Stadium from 1998-2015.
 After nearly two decades of dominance in the AFC East, the New England Patriots have moved aside and the Bills are now the reference point in the division.
 That hasn’t translated into a return to the Super Bowl, but Josh Allen and Sean McDermott have their side headed in the right direction.

 They have a mission to bring the AFC Championship back to Buffalo and back to Highmark Stadium, but time is running out.
 There are just a few years left for what has been the home to the Bills for a half century.
 The plan is to start construction in the next year for the new home of the Bills, with an entry in 2026.

 The good news is they won’t have to travel very far.
 Plans for a new stadium are in the works and as it looks, the new stadium will be right across the street from Highmark Stadium.The new stadium will seat 62,000 and cost will upwards of $1.3 billion.

 The Stadium will be designed by architectural firm Populous, who worked on Sahlen Field in Buffalo (home to the minor league baseball teams), and a dozen NFL stadiums around the country.
 The blue print for the stadium follows a similar lay out to that of Tottenham Stadium, which was built by Populous and opened up in 2019.
-Coincidentally the Bills are scheduled to play in Tottenham Stadium in the up coming season, so if they are looking to get a taste of what their new home will look like, they should jump over the pond next season to get a little sample.
+Coincidentally the Bills will play the Jaguars in Tottenham Stadium on 8 October, so if fans are looking to get a taste of what their new home will look like, they should jump over the pond to get a little sample.

 Bills Mafia has never needed help making noise at Highmark, but the stacked seating at their new stadium will help retain noise, while easing some of the elements on cold winter days in Buffalo according to Bills Insider Chris Brown.